-Collection assets that are protected, cared for and preserved by the Commission include works of art, historical artifacts, historical photographs, maps, and general archival documents.
+Museum and Archives collection assets that are protected, cared for and preserved by the Commission include works of art, historical artifacts, historical photographs, maps, and general archival documents.

 These collections are not recorded as assets in the Statement of Financial Position.

-Municipal ownership of collection assets is designated in the event of the dissolution of the Commission.
-Municipal ownership of collection assets is determined by the North Vancouver Museum and Archives Commission Collection Policy (Revised August 2014) Section 6.2.4.
+Municipal ownership of museum collection assets is designated in the event of the dissolution of the Commission, and is determined by the North Vancouver Museum and Archives Commission Collection Policy (Revised August 2014) Section 6.2.4.